Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Proofs

 \subsubsection{Minimal causal variables}

-\citet{lippe2022citris} introduced the concept of a minimal causal variable as an invertible split of a causal variable $C_i$ into one part that is strictly dependent on the intervention, $\sdep(C_i)$, and a part that is independent of it, $\sindep(C_i)$.
+\citet{lippe2022citris} introduced the concept of a minimal causal variable as an invertible split of a causal variable $s_i(C_i)=(\sdep(C_i), \sindep(C_i))$ into one part that is strictly dependent on the intervention, $\sdep(C_i)$, and a part that is independent of it, $\sindep(C_i)$ (see Definiton~\ref{def:minimal_causal_variables}).
+In other words, the minimal causal variable is the smallest part of a causal variable that strictly depends on the provided intervention.

 For \OurApproach{}, we consider the same concept, but adapt it to the setup of \NewTRIS{}.

-First, \NewTRIS{} assumes the presence of perfect interventions.
-When given perfect interventions, we can ensure that $\sindep(C_i)$ does not have any parents.
-This is because under interventions, a causal variable $C_i$ becomes independent of all its parents, and hence $\sindep(C_i)$ must be as well.
-Since $\sindep(C_i)$ is independent of $I_i$ and thus does not change its mechanism with the intervention, $\sindep(C_i)$ must \emph{always} be independent of all parents of $C_i$.
-Hence, we can limit our discussion to splits where $\sindep(C_i)$ does not have any parents.
+First, \NewTRIS{} assumes the presence of interventions that render a variable independent of its instantaneous parents.
+Hence, when given these interventions, we can ensure that $\sindep(C_i)$ does not have any instantaneous parents.
 Second, the presence of a causal graph in \OurApproach{} allows dependencies between different parts of the latent space.
 Further, $\zpsi{0}$ can be the parent of any other set of variables, thus allowing for potential dependencies between $\sindep(C_i)$ and $\sdep(C_i)$.
-Note that those, however, must also be cut off by the perfect intervention.
+Note that those for the same time step, however, must also be cut off by the intervention.
 Hence, the split $s_i(C^t_i) = (\sdep_i(C^t_i), \sindep_i(C^t_i))$ must have the following distribution structure:

 where